aykutakin/pkg_send_mail/README.md

 Allows you to send mail with attachment to multiple mail addresses.

-This package wraps the Oracle utl_mail package and create a basic interface for sending mail.
+This package wraps the Oracle Utl_Smtp package and create a basic interface for sending mail.

 Execute
 -------